laravel-streams/streams.dev/docs/installation.md

 ### Local Development Server

-If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the `serve` Artisan command.
-This command will start a development server at [http://localhost:8000](http://localhost:8000):
+If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the **serve** Artisan command to start a development server:

 ```bash
 php artisan serve